What Questions Should A Startup Video Answer?

 If you’ve made the greatest toothbrush ever, but you are trying to reach investors with your video, at least half of the content (if not more) is going to be entirely different than if it were a B2C video.
 You need to lay out business strategies, internal goals, and more comprehensive information than just sixty seconds of smiling faces and positive branding statements.

 This also applies in some B2B instances, as well.

 We’ve created many explainer videos that are designed to get, say, an IT Lead excited and then bring it upstairs to the C-level decision maker.
 And what gets the IT person or specific department head in the company excited usually differs than what the CEO gets fired up about, so it needs to be tailored a bit differently.

-So that’s why the target audience for your video is one of the most important questions that needs to be answered.
+So that’s why the target audience for your video is one of the most important questions that

 7.What Do You Want Your Viewer To Do After Watching?